uyak0/e-quiz-web-app/README.md

 # E-Quizz
 A web application centered around the idea of an all-in-one classroom management with gamification elements in learning activities.
+Built with Vue.js, Tailwind CSS, and Laravel.

 # Development Setup
 ### To run PHP server